filipecampos/ws_gossip/README.md

-ws_gossip
+WS-Gossip
 =========

-Gossip framework implemented on DPWS
+Gossip framework for Web Services implemented on WS4D JMEDS version 2 beta 3a.

+Build files will be uploaded soon.